launix-de/go-packrat/README.md

 - `KleeneParser`: Matches a parser 0 to `n` times, optionally separated by another parser
 - `ManyParser`: Matches a parser 1 to `n` times, optionally separated by another parser
 - `MaybeParser`: Matches a parser 0 or 1 times
+- `EmptyParser`: Does not read any input and matches in every case
+- `EndParser`: Matches only if the scanner has reached the end of the input string

 By default, `Atom` and `Regex` parsers skip (but do not match on) leading whitespace.
 This can be configured per parser.

-If a parser matches, it returns an AST `*Node`.
+If a parser matches, it returns an syntax tree `*Node`.
 Every node points to the parser that produced it, the matched text, and a list of child nodes.
-AST callbacks are not provided atm, so a full AST traversal is needed to process the parse results.
+AST callbacks are not provided atm, so a full syntax tree traversal is needed to process the parse results.

 To construct recursive parsers, create parser combinators with `nil` as the sub parser.
 After creating the sub parser that itself uses the parent parser, use the `Set` function on the parent parser to update its children.
 The [JSON parser](./json_test.go) provides an example for this.
-Note that left recursion is not handled atm and will result in an endless descent.

 This library is currently used in production, but some rarely used features may be broken.
 Additional documentation is ToDo.